algorandfoundation/app-algorand/README.md

 - Build

    ```
+   make                          # Builds the app for all devices
-   make                # Builds the app
+   make build<S2/X/FL/ST>        # Builds the app for the specified device
    ```

 - Upload to a device
-   The following command will upload the application to the ledger. _Warning: The application will be deleted before uploading._
    ```
-   make load          # Builds and loads the app to the device
+   make load<S2/X/FL/ST>         # Builds and loads the app to the device
    ```

 ## APDU Specifications